What is truncus arteriosus?

 Future intervention may be necessary if the pulmonary artery branches were small and do not grow well after surgery.
 The homograft or conduit connecting the right ventricle to the pulmonary artery may also need to be replaced in the future as your child grows.
 Surgery in young adulthood is often needed to replace the conduit and/or the valve.

-Your child's cardiologist will recommend that antibiotics be given to prevent bacterial endocarditis because of the homograft or conduit.
+Your child's cardiologist may recommend that antibiotics be given to prevent bacterial endocarditis because of the homograft or conduit.

 Consult your child's doctor regarding the specific outlook for your child.